-Just as there’s no one cause for tinnitus, there’s no definitive treatment, either.
+Just as there’s no one cause for tinnitus, there’s no definitive cure.
 However, many people find they can get some relief using a combination of talking therapy, relaxation techniques, and deliberately using background noise to distract them from the tinnitus sounds.
 Using a combination of techniques can decrease the awareness of tinnitus in everyday life and make it much easier to live with.

 Hearing Loss and Tinnitus

-We hear because sound travels into our ears, and then our auditory nerves take those signals to our brains.
-The brain’s job is to put all that information together and make sense of what we’re hearing.
+To understand the link between hearing loss and tinnitus, let’s talk for a minute about the hearing process.
+We hear because sound travels into our ears, and our auditory nerves take those signals to our brains.
+The brain’s job is to put together all this sonic information and make sense of what we’re hearing.

 How Can A Hearing Aid Help With Tinnitus?

-If your tinnitus is directly related to hearing loss, simply restoring your hearing by using a hearing aid, can help lessen the symptoms.
+If your tinnitus is directly related to hearing loss, simply restoring your hearing by using a hearing aid can help lessen the symptoms.

 What Else Should I Look For In A Hearing Aid?